kongteckmee/christian-sc/README.md

  -- Roboto - The font family for the texts.

 [Font Awesome](https://fontawesome.com/)
- - Font Awesome used to provide the icons for Upcoming Event section, and the icons for social media: Facebook & Instagram.
+ - Font Awesome used to provide the icons for Upcoming Event section, and the icons for social media: Facebook and Instagram.

 [Git & GitHub](https://github.com/)
  - Git used for version control, and GitHub used as a remote repository and the hosting of the website.